 Our Book Group meets up every couple of months or so for an informal chat to discuss our latest book choice.

-The next meeting will be on Wednesday 16 January, 8.00pm in The Black Swan, 23 Peasholme Green, York, YO1 7PR, when our book choice will be Ethics (Penguin Classics) by Benedict Spinoza and Stuart Hampshire.
+The next meeting will be on Wednesday 20 March, 8.00pm in The Black Swan, 23 Peasholme Green, York, YO1 7PR, when our book choice will be The Myth Gap by Alex Evans.

 Previous Book Choices

 - God is Not Great, by Christopher Hitchens.

 - Homo Deus: A Brief History of Tomorrow, by Yuval Noah Harari.

 - Coming Up for Air, by George Orwell.

 - Prisoners of Geography, by Tim Marshall.